 Quick Links: | Beginning Class | | Continuing Class | | Advanced Class | | Private Instruction | | Skype Lessons | | Workshops |

-The summer 2024 class is full and registration is closed.
-The next introductory session will be in the fall beginning the week after Labor Day.
+The next introductory session will begin January 21, 2025, following the university winter break.
 More information about the class is available below.
 Please submit a registration form to indicate your interest in an introductory session.

 Please note: we do not allow visitors to observe class as it can be disruptive to beginning students.
 We also do not offer trial classes—a commitment to the entire nine week introductory session is required as space is limited and we must know registration in advance of the session.